Subscription

 You can let users upload records to the subscription table by setting table.subscription.is_subscription_record to true in postRecord() parameters.

-When table.subscription.upload_to_feed is set to true, subscribed users can later fetch all the feeds from all the users they are subscribed to at once using the getFeed() method.
+When table.subscription.upload_to_feed is set to true, subscribed users can fetch feed records from all subscribed users at once using getFeed().

-Let's assume user 'A' uploads a record in table 'Posts' with subscription group 1.
+Assume user A uploads a record in table Posts as a subscription record.

 skapi.postRecord(null, {